 Roxanna Lewis conceived and choreographed the ground-breaking work, “Dreambody”, originally performed by the Infinity Dance Theatre based in NYC - A non-traditional dance company for dancers with and without disabilities.
-A work of astonishing beauty and power, Dreambody epitomizes the eternal strength and beauty of every woman, challenging fears and pushing beyond the limits of both performers and audiences.
+A work like none other in the world - astonishing beauty and power, Dreambody epitomizes the eternal strength and beauty of every woman, challenging fears and pushing beyond the limits of both performers and audiences.
 The choreography triumphs over stereotypes and limitations.
 One of the dancers, Kitty Lunn, was paraplegic yet dared to achieve new dynamic partnering and a fusion of dance techniques with co-performers Roxanna [Young] Lewis and Sonja Perreten, who were 20-30 years her junior.

 The original score was composed by grammy award-winning composer and frame drum virtuoso Glen Velez who created a cathartic 7-part musical exploration of the ancient chakra system.